minou65/NMEA2000-BatteryMonitor/readme.md

 Use a multimeter to measure the voltage on the battery.
 The measured voltage divided by the voltage displayed by the battery monitor gives the factor that you enter here.

 #### Current calibration factor
 Use a multimeter to measure the current at the shunt.
-The measured current divided by the current displayed by the battery monitor gives the factor that you enter here.
+The measured current, divided by the current displayed by the battery monitor, gives the factor that you need to enter here.

-If you do not want to use a shunt, enter 0 here.
-See also [State of charge (Soc)](#state-of-charge-soc)

 Normally a positive current means that the battery is being charged, a negative current means that it is being discharged.
 If this is the other way round due to incorrect installation of the shunt, the current can be "reversed" by a negative factor.

+If this value is set to 0, no current will be measured.
+This can be useful if no shunt is installed, such as in a starter battery where only voltage and temperature need to be monitored.
+See also [State of charge (Soc)](#state-of-charge-soc).

 ### Battery
 #### Type __*__